Mukarram Jah

 Nizam Mir Barkat Ali Khan Siddiqi Mukarram Jah, Asaf Jah VIII (6 October 1933 – 15 January 2023), less formally known as Mukarram Jah, was the titular Nizam of Hyderabad between 1967 and 1971.
-He was the head of the House of Asaf Jah until his death in 2023.
+He was the head of the House of Asaf Jah until he died in 2023.

 Born as the eldest son of Azam Jah and Dürrüşehvar Sultan, he was named successor to the title of Nizam of Hyderabad by his grandfather Mir Osman Ali Khan.
 Upon Osman's death in 1967, he became the titular Nizam.
-He lost his titles and the privy purses in 1971, when the 26th Amendment to the Indian constitution was passed.
+He lost his titles and the privy purses in 1971 when the 26th Amendment to the Indian constitution was passed.

 Jah subsequently moved to Australia, where he stayed at the Murchison House Station.
 While the prince remained in Australia, his palaces in Hyderabad were encroached upon and fell into disrepair.
 Numerous divorce settlements and failed business ventures led to the loss of the majority of his fortune.
-In 1996, he moved to Turkey where he remained until his death in 2023.
+In 1996, he moved to Turkey where he remained until he died in 2023.
 Jah was buried in Hyderabad.

 Jah chaired the H.E.H.
-The Nizam's Charitable Trust and Mukarram Jah Trust for Education & Learning (MJTEL).
+The Nizam's Charitable Trust and Mukarram Jah Trust for Education & Learning (MJTEL) Mukarram Jah High School.

 Biography

 Early life and education

-Mukarram Jah was born to Azam Jah, the son and heir of Osman Ali Khan, the last reigning Nizam of Hyderabad state, by his wife Princess Durru Shehvar, daughter of the last Caliph of the Ottoman dynasty, Abdulmejid II.
+Mukarram Jah was born to Azam Jah, the son and heir of Osman Ali Khan, the last reigning Nizam of Hyderabad state, by his wife Dürrüşehvar Sultan, daughter of the last Caliph of the Ottoman dynasty, Abdulmejid II.
+His younger brother is Muffakham Jah.

 Jah was educated in India at the Doon School in Dehradun and in England at Harrow and Peterhouse, Cambridge.
 He also studied at the London School of Economics and at the Royal Military Academy Sandhurst.

 Jah stayed at Teen Murti Bhavan in New Delhi for a while and briefly served as an honorary aide-de-camp of Jawaharlal Nehru.
 He stated in 2010 that Nehru had wanted him to become his personal envoy or the Indian ambassador to a Muslim country.